FaeDine/CrankIssues/README.md

 To submit an issue or bug report, choose "Issues" form the top left of this page.

-When submitting an issue, provide as much detail as posseble, such as:
+When submitting an issue, provide as much detail as possible, such as:

 - What's not working?
 - What you expect to happen when it is working?